 They are rather horrifyingly a father and son.
 Forty-four years old and nineteen.
 They lie next to each other over near the layers of small romanesque bricks in back wall.
 Their graves are tight together with two others who died in the same incident either side.
 Cars pass blindly behind them rising out of the valley.
 There are two dogs watching me, roaming in a garden pacing between bee hives, One is a flop-eared hunting hound his low reports ripping at me over a thick hedge from their position on the roof of a shed.
 They set off a chain of ever distant dogs across the valley, silencing the whisper of the stones.
 I kneel out of sight in front of George and Robert and they cease for a time.

 This is pretty bleak.
 George Lee and his son died on the same day; 5th September 1916, there is no comfort in the scant official lines that they died together.
 Nor that they died with other men in the same incident, it makes it worse.
 These two were presumably part of the same gun team, father and son.
 And I think that’s the bit that gets me, gets everyone.
 I assume he was here because his son was here.
 He went when he didn’t have to because of his age, to keep an eye on his 19 year old.
-Back home Frances, wife and mother waited, as wretched in hope as the rest of the drawn out lines of Mother’s, fathers and wives waiting to find out, not knowing from one day to the next.
+Back home Frances – a mother and a wife, a person, waited, as wretched in hope as the rest of the drawn out lines of Mother’s, fathers and wives waiting to find out, not knowing from one day to the next.
 What she must have felt when the telegrams came I don’t know, not one but two, just like that.

 The records are scant, confusing.
 156th Brigade Artillery reports 4 deaths that day near Montauban, I assume it must be them.
 Maybe a shell struck a gun limber, perhaps they were sitting eating, having a cup of tea, maybe firing the gun, lobbing spinning metal across the countryside.
 There is no detail.
 The War diary for the division merely lists them like part of two braces of pheasants, not even names, just fodder, bone meal.
 There are details if you dig within the pen-strokes.
 They had Robert in their 20s, he was as far as I can tell an only child.
 George may have run a pub in Deptford for a time.
 They lived in Peckham, London.
 A twitter friend David Underdown who works at the National Archive tells me he has a memory of studying these two.
 They were seconded to another Division, Robert was buried in a trench by earth thrown up by a salvo, his father and the other men died as they were digging them out when a second salvo roared in.
 A memory of a memory of a memory of the two men.